rob-murray/os-leaflet/README.md

 ## Versions

+Version 1.x supports [Leaflet 1.0](http://leafletjs.com/2016/09/27/leaflet-1.0-final.html), we depend on other Leaflet 1.0 compatible libraries too.

-If you are using Leaflet version < 1.0 then please use [v0.2.1](https://github.com/rob-murray/os-leaflet/releases/tag/v0.2.1) of this library.
-Checkout [leaflet-1.0](https://github.com/rob-murray/os-leaflet/tree/leaflet-1.0) for a Leaflet 1.0 compatible version - this will be become v1.0 when Leaflet 1.0 is released.
+If you are using Leaflet version < 1.0 then please use [v0.2.1](https://github.com/rob-murray/os-leaflet/releases/tag/v0.2.1) of this library, or the [0.2-stable branch](https://github.com/rob-murray/os-leaflet/tree/0.2-stable).

 ## Contents

 This repository contains the following sections:

-1. `OSOpenSpace.js` - This contains the source code to the `L.TileLayer.OSOpenSpace` layer.
+1. `OSOpenSpace.js` - This contains the source code to the `L.OSOpenSpace` tilelayer.
 2. [Demo](http://rob-murray.github.io/os-leaflet/) - A simple demo to show off the functionality.